Abrar3616/GTA_Simulator/README.md

   - [Catkin Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
   - [ORB-SLAM](https://github.com/raulmur/ORB_SLAM)

+### Create a Network Shared Folder
+We'll show you how to create a network shared folder for use with this simulator:

+**Ubuntu 16.04 PC**

+  - First create a folder named 'gta_live' in the home directory
+  - Inside it create another folder named 'images'.
+This is where we will save the extracted images.
+  - Then create an empty text file named pose.txt inside 'gta_live folder but outside 'images' folder.
+This is where we will save the poses of the extracted images.
+  - Then right click on 'gta_live' folder
+  - Open 'properties'
+  - Click on 'Local Network Share' tab
+  - Tick the 'Share this folder' box
+  - Also tick both the 'Allow others to create and delete files in this folder' and 'Guest access (for people without a user account)' boxes
+  - Then finally click on 'Create Share' button

+Now the folder is shared, we just need to access it from the Windows 10 PC.

+**Windows 10 PC**

+  - Double click on 'This PC'
+  - Right click on empty space and select teh option 'Add a network location'.
+A window will open up
+  - Click on 'Next'
+  - Then choose the 'Choose a custom network location' option or click on 'Next'
+  - Here you enter the ip address and folder name in the dialog box as such:

+        \\*ip address of Ubuntu 16.04 PC*\gta_live
+  - Click 'Next'
+  - Next you can select a custom name for this network location according to your preferences.
+This will not affect how the location will be accesssed.
+You will still have to enter the location in the script as above.
+  - Now the window will show a success message once the location is created.
+Click 'Finish'
+  - You can now see your newly added network shared folder on 'This PC' under 'Network Locations'

 ## Installation
 Once all the pre-requisites have been fulfilled we can begin to setup the simulator: